Aur3lienH/Neurocore/DeepLearning.todo.md

 - [ ] Python library :
   - [ ] Manage the ownership between python and C++
   - [ ] Modify the README for python usage : Installation and usage
+- [ ] Fix :
+  - [ ] Modify the Max pooling and Average pooling layer to be able to handle stride which is not a multiple of the input size